sallem/iterative-agentic-rag/Readme.md

 ```

+### Configuration & Credits

+For local/dev tests, we used Ollama embeddings with `nomic-embed-text` model.

+The agent is designed to work with any LlamaIndex Embedding compatible implementations.

+The source code in this repository is designed to work with NVIDIA NIM API.

 ## Demonstration product : The Writer Bot

 For a simple test, you can keep the documents downloaded by the `init` script and run the Writer Bot :